 Back-to-school time is always an exciting time.
 Students get excited about their new supplies and clothing.
-The new school year holds possibility and promise.
+The new school year holds possibilities and promises.
 For many students, it also brings the possibility of current or future back and neck pain.
 So, there are 8 tips for buying the perfect back-to-school backpack.

-Incorrectly Used Backpacks May Cause Pain and Injury
+Incorrectly Used Back-to-school Backpacks May Cause Pain and Injury

 Today, students are even more likely to carry electronics, such as laptops, tablets, phones, and cameras, in their backpacks.
 Heavy books and electronics, such as laptops, add even more weight to the average student’s backpack.

 In 2004, researchers at the University of California, Riverside, found that 64 percent of middle school students surveyed reported experiencing back pain.
 The study collected data from 3,498 students who carried backpacks ranging in weight from a half-pound to 37 pounds.
 The average backpack and contents weighed about 10 pounds.
 Not surprisingly, the students who carried more than 10 percent of their body weight felt the most severe pain.

-A more recent 2012 study in the Archives of Disease in Childhood, indicates that 61.4 percent of teenagers studied carried backpacks containing more than 10 percent of their body weight.
-One in four of these students suffered back pain that lasted longer than 14 days.
-Some of those students had abnormalities like Scoliosis, but around 30 percent had pain caused by continuous, involuntary muscle contractions from carrying a heavy pack.
+A more recent 2012 study in the Archives of Disease in Childhood indicates that 61.4 percent of teenagers studied carried backpacks containing more than 10 percent of their body weight.
+Some students had abnormalities like Scoliosis, but around 30 percent had pain caused by continuous, involuntary muscle contractions from carrying a heavy pack.
+One in four students suffered back pain that lasted longer than 14 days.

-Investing in the right backpack for school or College is an investment in health, good posture, and injury prevention.
+Investing in the right back-to-school backpack is an investment in health, good posture, and injury prevention.
 As the school year commences, I would like to share a few tips on selecting the right backpack and on correct use.

 The goal is to find a bag that can hold books, electronics, and supplies while enabling healthy posture.
-When worn correctly, a backpack keeps the weight evenly distributed across the body.
+A backpack keeps the weight evenly distributed across the body when worn correctly.
 However, some backpacks are more spine and body-friendly than others.

-What to Look for When Selecting a Backpack for School or College
+What to Look for When Selecting a Back-to-School Backpack for School or College

 - Shoulder straps: The straps should be wide to help spread the weight.
 Thin straps can exacerbate shoulder and neck injuries.